 An Editor can create, edit, publish, and delete any post or page (not just their own), as well as moderate comments, upload to the media library, and manage categories, tags, and links.

-An Author can create, edit, publish, and delete only their own posts, as well as upload files and images.
+An Author can create, edit, publish, and delete only their own posts only, as well as upload files and images.
 Authors do not have access to create, modify, or delete pages, nor can they modify posts by other users.
 Authors can edit comments made on their posts.

 A Contributor can create and edit only their own posts but cannot publish them.
 When one of their posts is ready to be published or has been revised, the site owner or another administrator can review it.
 Contributors cannot upload files or images.